 Where to Stay in Crete?

-There are so many options for accommodation around Crete it may make your head spin when booking.
+Well there you have it – the beautiful beaches of Crete!
+Now you’ll need somewhere to stay, and there are so many options for accommodation around Crete it may make your head spin when booking.
 We were on the island for two weeks staying at a plethora of accommodation options.
 Here are some of our favorites.

 READ MORE GREECE TRAVEL TIPS

 I hope you enjoyed this guide on the best Crete beaches.
 Hopefully you found it useful.
 Here are a few relevant articles for more travel around Greece!

 - How Much Does a Trip to Greece Cost?

 - 30 Fun Facts About Greece You Should Know!

 - The Best Things to do in Corfu